Section 202 senior housing vouchers and subsidized rent assistance.

 Select a state below for information on Public Housing Authorities (PHA) and potential Section 202 housing agencies.
 Referrals may be given to qualified clients for affordable homes or apartments that may meet their needs.

 The Section 202 housing voucher program is open to low-income households that have at least one member who is 62 years of age or older at the time of applying and occupancy.
 There are also various income scales in place, that will vary based on state and county.
-To sign or learn more, click here to find a local community action agency or social service organization.
+Review your state above for local information, or if not available, then learn more.
+Contact your local government assistance or find a community action agency or social service organization.